ForgeEmpire-Dapp/forge_mini_chain/README.md

 - Account balance and contract state inspection
 - Gas usage analytics
 - EVM execution traces
+- **🆕 Wallet Creation**: Generate new wallets with Ed25519 or Secp256k1 cryptography directly in your browser
+- **🆕 Smart Contract Deployment**: Deploy smart contracts through a user-friendly web interface
+- **🆕 Tabbed Interface**: Easy navigation between blocks, wallet creation, and contract deployment

 **Available at:** `http://localhost:3000`

+### Wallet Creation in Explorer

+The enhanced explorer now includes a wallet creation feature that allows users to generate new key pairs locally in their browser:

+1. Navigate to the "Wallet" tab in the explorer
+2. Select your preferred cryptographic algorithm:
+   - Ed25519 (Default)
+   - Secp256k1 (Ethereum Compatible)
+3. Click "Generate New Wallet"
+4. Your new wallet details will be displayed:
+   - Address (public, can be shared)
+   - Public Key (public, can be shared)
+   - Private Key (private, keep secret!)
+5. Download your key pair for safe storage

+**Security Note**: All cryptographic operations are performed locally in your browser.
+Private keys are never transmitted over the network.

+### Smart Contract Deployment in Explorer

+Deploy smart contracts through the explorer with a simple web interface:

+1. Navigate to the "Deploy Contract" tab
+2. Enter the deployer's address and private key
+3. Paste the contract bytecode
+4. Optionally provide constructor arguments
+5. Set gas limit and gas price
+6. Click "Deploy Contract"
+7. View the deployment result showing transaction hash and contract address

+### Tabbed Interface

+The explorer features a tabbed interface for easy navigation:

+- **Blocks Tab**: View latest blockchain activity
+- **Wallet Tab**: Create new wallets with cryptographic key pairs
+- **Deploy Contract Tab**: Deploy smart contracts through a web form

 ## 🔐 Client-Side Signing & Smart Contract Deployment